tidal3527/stable-research/docs/04-technical-deep-dives/01-mountain-protocol-usdm/index.md

 -   **Governance Centralization Concerns**: One critical area of concern is centralization in USDM’s governance model.
 The protocol’s reward multiplier and minting functions are controlled by specific admin roles, raising centralization risks.
 Given that these functions significantly affect the protocol’s yield distribution, it is essential to explore decentralized governance options, such as DAO-based systems or multisig wallets, to mitigate these risks.
 These are detailed in the smart contract audit section below.

 ## Smart Contract Audit: Observations and Risks
-A thorough audit of the USDM smart contract reveals a few critical observations that have implications for centralization, governance, and overall protocol security.
-Below, we highlight these concerns and suggest potential improvements to ensure a more secure, decentralized, and transparent framework.
+A thorough audit of the USDM smart contract reveals a few critical observations that have implications for centralization, governance and overall protocol security.
+Below, we highlight these concerns and suggest potential improvements to ensure a more secure, decentralized and transparent framework.

 ### 1. Centralization Risks in Multiplier Management
 The smart contract for USDM contains a function that allows the reward multiplier to be set by the DEFAULT_ADMIN_ROLE, centralizing control over a crucial parameter that influences how yield is distributed across token holders.
 This introduces risks.